hgosansn/jsonresume-theme-tone/README.md

-# Class Theme for JSON Resume
+# Tone Theme for JSON Resume

-A modern theme for [JSON Resume](http://jsonresume.org/) which is self-contained.
-The content of the résumé will work offline and can be hosted without depending on or making requests to third-party servers.
+A self-contained theme for [JSON Resume](http://jsonresume.org/).
+Designed to work offline and hosted on github pages.

 ## Usage